by Cole Harrison

 - Peace Voter works to elect pro-peace candidates.
 We have endorsed Ed Markey for U.S. Senate, five candidates for Congress (Alex Morse – CD1; Jim McGovern – CD2; Ihssane Leckey – CD4; Ayanna Pressley – CD7; Robbie Goldstein – CD8); and 26 candidates for State Legislature.
 We’ve held four online Town Hall meetings and two online action meetings to support these candidates.

 - Respond to COVID-19 by protecting workers, working families, immigrants, and the incarcerated; advancing racial justice; deepening democracy; alleviating economic hardship; investing in our communities, not big corporations; and building a sustainable future.
-We support the Massachusetts COVID-19 Response Alliance and the People’s Bailout. [ Which unfortunately is no longer current – will look for a new one ]
+We support the Massachusetts COVID-19 Response Alliance and the People’s Bailout.

 Our fundraising has been hurt.
 We had to cancel two Music for Peace concerts in the spring, and we’ll have to make adjustments to our annual dinner September 26 and our fall concerts.
 As always, we depend on you, our generous members and supporters, to pay for our work.
 Please make a donation, or even better, join Partners for Peace, our monthly sustainer program, which charges your card a little bit every month so it doesn’t take a big bite out of your budget.